Usinger-CZ/post-install-config/README.md

 ![Screenshot (6)](https://github.com/user-attachments/assets/83a0990d-a804-49c0-9ef1-556645cbcb52)

-Added two new agents to the system.
-Jane Doe has been assigned the "Supreme Admins" role, providing her with full read and write access.
-John Doe has been created with "View Only" access.
+I have onboarded two new agents into the system.
+Jane Doe has been appointed to the "Supreme Admin" role, which affords her comprehensive read and write access, whereas John Doe has been granted "View Only" access.
 </p>
 <br />